 As we get older the range of motion around our joints, along with our muscle flexibility gradually declines.
 Loss of flexibility can eventually lead to issues with balance, increased progression of some disabilities, greater risk of falls, and a reduced ability to complete certain tasks.

 Like sarcopenia (the gradual loss of muscle mass over time), loss of flexibility is a usual part of aging.
-Although flexibility is joint specific, meaning that each joint has its own range of motion based on the type of joint and many other factors, aging typically leads to an increased stiffness in all of our joints.
+Although flexibility is joint-specific, meaning that each joint has its own range of motion based on the type of joint and many other factors, aging typically leads to increased stiffness in all of our joints.
 When our joints become stiffer, we lose the ability to move them through a full range of motion.

 Where is this the biggest problem in women over 50?
 Believe it or not, one of the most significant areas of range of motion loss is in the ankle.
 Women between 50-85 years old can lose as much as 50 percent of their ankle range of motion.
 Although this may not seem like a big deal, hear me out on this one.